hedonistrh/beautiful-jekyll/_posts/2018-07-09-Literature-Review-for-Speaker-Change-Detection.md

 This work's novelty comes from usage of **3D-CNN** to capture speaker variations and extract the spatial and temporal information. _"The main idea is to use a DNN architecture as a speaker feature extractor operating at frame and utterance-level for speaker classification."_

-Also they propose one shot learning to capture speaker utterances from the same speaker, instead of average the all d-vectors of the utterances of the targeted speaker.
+Also they propose one shot learning to capture speaker utterances from the same speaker, instead of average the all d-vectors of the utterances of the targeted speaker. _"Our proposed method is, in essence, a one-shot representation method for which the background speaker model is created simultaneously with learning speaker characteristics._"

 They compare their method with Locally-Connected Network(LCN) as a [baseline.](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44681.pdf)
 - This network uses locally-connected layers to extract low level features, fully-connected layers to extract high level features.